planetterp/PlanetTerp/README.md

 Once you have MySQL, you'll need to create a database for PlanetTerp.
 This can be named anything, but you'll probably want to call it something like `planetterp`.

+Note that when you create this database, you **must** select `utf8mb4` as the character set (collation can be left as the default).
+The django code expects the database to have a character set of `utf8mb4`, and in particular the data import described below will fail if you create a database with the default character set (`latin1`).

 Now we can start setting up PlanetTerp:

 ```bash